What FX's Pose Taught me About Personal Style

 The family you choose - The house of Evangelista.

 Season one begins in 1987 New York.
 It follows an alternative family unit known as the House of Evangelista.
 Here, surrogate mum Blanca takes in four members of the LGBTQ community who have been rejected by their biological families.
-Played by MJ Rodriguez, Blanca becomes a dedicated house mother for her adoptive children.
-Her parenting style is soft yet firm in the right places.
+Blanca, played by MJ Rodriguez, becomes a dedicated house mother for her adopted children.

-Although their personalities are bold, at their best, the house members combine into one unstoppable family unit.
+Their personalities may be bold but, at their best, the house members combine into one unstoppable family unit.

 To add to this already spectacular cast, Dominique Jackson plays Elektra.
 The mother of the formidable House of Abundance.
 Her leadership is fierce and her tactics are ruthless, but you can always expect the greatest outfits from her.
 Every single time.

 You've got style connoisseur Billy Porter as the ballroom MC Pray Tell.
-A character who possesses a sharp tongue and clever wit to rival Elektra.
-Then you have Angelica Ross as the headstrong Candy and Hailie Sahar as the overshadowed Lulu.
-The duo later becoming two sassy mothers in their own right.
+A character who possesses a sharp tongue and a clever wit.
+Then you have the duo featuring Angelica Ross as the headstrong Candy and Hailie Sahar as the overshadowed Lulu.
+These two later become a pair of sassy mothers in their own right.

 What makes this cast extra special is its authenticity.
 Pose boasts the largest reoccurring cast of Trans and LGBTQ actors for a scripted series in TV history!